-Parameter Description ı
+Parameter Descriptior 1

 Ethernet

-MAC address A MAC address assigned to the in mandatory if your ISP uses MAC address the MAC address registered by your agreement.
-To set the MAC address of the network computer that is being used to configure as the MAC address of the WAN interface. ss binding.
-In the field, enter ISP upon concluding the work interface card (of the re the router at the moment) face, move the Clone MAC
+A MAC address assigned to the in mandatory if your ISP uses MAC address the MAC address registered by your agreement. ss binding.
+In the field, enter

-address of your NIC switch to the right.
-When the switch moved to the right, the field is unavailable for editing.
-To set the router's MAC address, click the RESTORE DEFAUL MAC ADDRESS button (the button is available when the switch moved to the right).
+MAC address To set the MAC address of the netw computer that is being used to configur as the MAC address of the WAN interf address of your NIC switch to the moved to the right, the field is unavailab To set the router's MAC address, click The router at the moment) Face, move the Clone MAC e right.
+When the switch is ble for editing.

+MAC ADDRESS button (the button is moved to the right).

 MTU The maximum size of units transmitted by the interface.

 IPv6

 IPv6 address

 Prefix

-Gateway IPv6 address